 Overall, motorcycle-on-vehicle collisions are about 25 times deadlier than vehicle-on-vehicle collisions.
 Motorcycle riders have almost no protection against onrushing vehicles, so the injuries of motorcycle riders are often catastrophic, even in r low-speed crashes.
-To get the money you need to pay medical bills and move on with life, contact our motorcycle accident attorneys in Michigan without delay.
+To get the money you need to pay medical bills and move on with life, contact our accident attorneys in Grand Rapids without delay.

 When you contact us, Buchanan Firm immediately starts working for you.
 Our team includes not only legal professionals but also medical professionals.
 Our motorcycle accident lawyers know how to get you money, and our team has expertise about your serious injuries.
-You can count on our Grand Rapids personal injury lawyers to do the job quickly and correctly.
+You can count on our Grand Rapids injury lawyers to do the job quickly and correctly.

 No. A motorcycle is not considered a motor vehicle under Michigan No-Fault law.
 But if the motorcycle has liability insurance required by the No-Fault law, after a motorcycle is hit by a vehicle, the motorcycle riders can be treated like a regular first-party or third-party vehicle accident case.

 Because a motorcycle is not considered a motor vehicle under Michigan No-Fault law, the law has different minimum coverage requirements.
-Generally, the only insurance required is basic liability coverage for a third-party injury claim (i.e., motorcyclist injures somone else).
-However, if a motorcycle rider over the age of 21 wants to ride without a helmet, he or she may do so if they have at least $20,000 in first-party medical benefit coverage.
+Generally, the only insurance required is basic liability coverage for a third-party injury claim (i.e., motorcyclist injures someone else).
+However, if a motorcycle rider over the age of 21 wants to ride without a helmet, he or she may do so if they have at least $20,000 in first-party medical benefits coverage.

 Usually yes.
 If a motorcycle operator or passenger is involved in a motorcycle crash and another motor vehicle is involved, the injured motorcyclist or passenger may have No-Fault insurance benefits.